gustavogialluca/safe-drive/README.md

 # safe-drive
 Safe Drive project that implements Drowsiness Detection along with inertial sensor reading and inference.
 Other codes are also available, like plotting data, statistics calculation and others.

 All the functionalities were implemented on a NVIDIA Jetson Nano for real time inference.
-The list of hardware mis listed bellow:
+The list of hardware is listed bellow:
 - NVIDIA Jetson Nano
 - Picamera V2
 - MPU6050 (triple axis accelerometer and gyroscope)